-For a 15-minute TRX arm workout, we’ll do a series of three moves, doing max reps for 5 minutes each.
+For a 15-minute TRX arm workout, we’ll do a series of three moves, doing max reps for five minutes each.
 This means you watch the clock rather than count reps as you would in a typical workout routine.
 The beauty of a TRX workout is its efficiency – you target multiple muscle groups with single moves.
 Amazing, right?
 Let’s start.

 Move #1: TRX Bicep Curls

 This move works multiple muscle groups: biceps, shoulders, core and back.
 Holding on to the strap handles, plant your feet and as you lean back, the trainer will support you and your arms will straighten.
 From this position, engage your core and curl your hands up to your forehead.
 Your arms at the top of the curl should form a 90-degree angle.
 Do max reps within the 5-minute set.
-Beginners should alternate sets of 10 reps with a brief rest of 15-30 seconds.
+Beginners should alternate sets of 10 reps with a brief rest of 15 to 30 seconds.
 As you advance, reduce your rest times.

 Move #2: TRX Triceps Extension

 The triceps extension works the backside of your upper arms, an area that is often challenging to isolate.
 Grabbing the trainer handles, plant your feet and lean forward until your body is at a 45-degree angle.
 To start, your arms should be bent and your core engaged to keep your body in a straight line.
 Now straighten your arms, palms facing down.
 Hold briefly, then in a controlled movement, lower back down to the starting position.
 That burning sensation you feel in the upper arm?
 Yeah, that’s your triceps and if they’re screaming, you’re doing it right.
 Do max reps for 5 minutes.
 Don’t be afraid to rest every 10 reps, just don’t stall.
 This workout is for Killer Arms, right?